RobertGonzales1/Homelab/README.md

 LXC Containers (I’m trying to rebuild these one at a time into Cloud-Int with Ubuntu Server with Docker as I didn’t know the LXC containers all share the same Kernel.)

-# Projects I use on are Below, check them out and Support the Projects:
+# The Github Projects I use are Below, check them out and Support the Projects:
 [Projects Used in my Homelab](https://github.com/stars/RobertGonzales1/lists/used-in-my-homelab) (GitHub is not letting me make this link open in a new window.)

 # Milestones/Accomplishments: